-\subsection{Dataset Statistics}
+\subsubsection{Dataset Statistics}

-In this work, we adopt sentence-level MT as our starting point and leverage existing, well-established open-source datasets to study both ND-MT and their corresponding D-MT.
-Specifically, we use the latest WMT data from 2023–2024~\footnote{https://github.com/wmt-conference/wmtX-news-systems, x = $\{23, 24\}$} across six translation directions (ZH$\leftrightarrow$EN, EN$\leftrightarrow$DE, EN$\leftrightarrow$RU), covering three language pairs: ⟨English, Chinese⟩, ⟨English, German⟩, and ⟨English, Russian⟩.
-We identify ⟨English, Chinese⟩ translation as particularly valuable for investigation due to substantial differences in language families and structural characteristics, making it our primary experimental setting to explore the potential of ND-MT.
-We also evaluate ⟨English, German⟩ and ⟨English, Russian⟩ to demonstrate the generalization of ND-MT across diverse language pairs.
+In this work, we adopt sentence-level MT and leverage existing, well-established open-source datasets to study both ND-MT and their counterpart D-MT systems.
+Specifically, we use the latest WMT data from 2023–2024~\footnote{https://github.com/wmt-conference/wmtX-news-systems, x = $\{23, 24\}$} across six translation directions (ZH$\leftrightarrow$EN, EN$\leftrightarrow$DE, EN$\leftrightarrow$RU), covering three language pairs.
+We identify ⟨English, Chinese⟩ translation as particularly valuable for investigation due to substantial differences in language families and choose it as our primary experimental setting to explore the potential of ND-MT.
+Further evaluation on ⟨English, German⟩ and ⟨English, Russian⟩ are made to demonstrate the general potential of ND-MT across diverse language pairs.
 We present detailed statistics in Table \ref{tab:dataset_statistics}.